T-shaped skills: Skills of various shapes

 Γ- and Μ-shaped individuals (gamma and mu, respectively) have been described by Brittany Fiore in her ethnographic work of data science research communities to indicate people with supporting strengths in computationally- and software-intensive fields.

 Similarly, π-shaped skills (after the Greek letter pi) refer to "a broad mastery of general management skills atop a few spikes of deep functional or domain expertise".

+V-shaped professionals, described in the convergence research literature, hold two parallel disciplinary depths converging at a shared problem horizon, or vanishing point; the Nurse+Engineer and the humanitarian technologist have been proposed as prototypes.